Ulyzses/100-days-of-code/log.md

  - Restructured code to better handle the announcements area

 #### Thoughts
+Overall satisfied with how the challenge is going.
+The community on Twitter is great and were really supportive.

-I think the design still needs work and so do the dynamic content but since I can see most of the content of the page now, I'm satisfied.
+In terms of the project, I think the design still needs work and so do the dynamic content but since I can see most of the content of the page now, I'm satisfied.
 Definitely need to speed things up, though.

 #### Aim For Tomorrow
 Fix the navbar and start on the teachers' page